The Policy Paper – Sixteen Pillars: Evolving the Good Friday Agreement

 The Sixteen Pillars of the Parity Accord operate at differentiated constitutional levels.

-Other pillars provide directive and structural guidance for legislation, policy development, and institutional design.
-They are not individually justiciable rights, but binding constitutional objectives guiding democratic decision-making and statutory interpretation over time.
+Other pillars provide structural guidance for legislation, policy development, and institutional design.
+They are not individually justiciable rights, but constitutional objectives that guide democratic decision-making and statutory interpretation over time.

 This distinction preserves democratic flexibility while maintaining the enforceability of core parity protections.
 Courts enforce constitutional boundaries, not political outcomes, combining legal enforceability with democratic responsibility.